Skip to content

 Deborah: The government has many initiatives around skills at the moment.
 What do you think the strategic underpinning of these policies are and what does that say about where they’re taking the economy and the Plan for Jobs?

 What’s missing is how all this hangs together, and how we make sense of this for individuals, employers, service providers and local communities.
-Government initiatives can be quite rigid and quite difficult for employers to access; for example, if you’re not prepared to release somebody for a full Level 3 course or you’re not prepared to take on an apprentice, there’s relatively little for you so far.
+Government initiatives can be quite rigid and quite difficult for employers to access.
+For example, if you’re not prepared to release somebody for a full Level 3 course or you’re not prepared to take on an apprentice, there’s relatively little for you so far.

 Deborah: Is it an issue of how well we tie labour market demand into skills training, that is, use good data?

-Tony: I think labour market data is a major issue, and there are a few projects that have been in development for a while although they haven’t evolved quickly enough to be directly useful to this crisis.
+Tony: I think labour market data is a major issue.
+There are a few projects that have been in development for a while although they haven’t evolved quickly enough to be directly useful to this crisis.
 For example, the LMI for All21 initiative and work by the National Endowment for Science, Technology and the Arts (Nesta) have both been looking at how to make better use of data to support local labour markets.
 And, of course, there’s now a pretty vibrant private market providing labour market insights.

 Useful though this is, we need more central coordination and management so we can get a consistent and single version of the truth that can be used to support all areas with the insight that they need.
 And our funding systems, our public policy, don’t really incentivise having really good labour market intelligence (LMI).
 Unlike the US, our skills system is not outcome-led in terms of jobs; its success is measured in enrolments and qualifications.
-That’s not a criticism, and there are strengths to taking that approach, but it means that there just isn’t the same demand for good-quality LMI within public services as you see in some other places.
+That’s not a criticism, and there are strengths to taking that approach.
+But, it means that there just isn’t the same demand for good-quality LMI within public services as you see in some other places.

 Deborah: It’s likely that there will be a significant restructuring of the economy post-pandemic and because of Brexit.
 What sectors do you think should be prioritised to either help them survive or grow that would most benefit the UK’s economy and culture?